Hey, you … yeah, you … the human with a dog making her way through the world with a camera wherever you go …

 I will at some time pull some of those celly images into Photoshop and tinker them up to print out.

 Because they are an important part of Bella’s story.

-Now, it’s time to get you traveling around the world to check out how other dog photographers in the blog circle are telling a story.
+Now, it’s time to get you traveling around the world to check out more dog photos in the blog circle focused on telling a story.

 Start with Lynda Mowat from Heartstrings Photography, based in the Waikato, New Zealand.
 Read her post and then click the link at the bottom to get to the next one.

 Travel through the circle and when you land back here, you’re home.

 Right where you belong.

 And when it’s time to get your keepsake box of dog photos started, drop me a note and book a session.